The Inventor

 In a nutshell, all three are very good, highly functional charts.

 The question is, what went wrong with Elizabeth Holmes?
-From the very beginning, she was using a notable Steve Jobs tactic of putting pressure on developers, pushing them to solve the technical challenges.
-It is well known that Apple often presented products which were barely working, as the first version of the iPhone, but they somehow managed to put everything together on time for production and sales, and they kept improving.
+From the very beginning, she was using a notable Steve Jobs tactic of putting pressure on developers, pushing them to solve technical challenges.
+It is well known that Apple often presented products that were barely working, such as the first version of the iPhone, but they somehow managed to put everything together on time for production and sales, and they kept improving.

 Elizabeth Holmes took a similar route.
-She was aware of all the shortcomings but kept taking money from investors, kept making deals with companies and acquiring customers, hoping that along the way they would be able to fix the flaws and propel the company into a bright future.
+She was aware of all the shortcomings but kept taking money from investors, making deals with companies, and acquiring customers, hoping that along the way they would be able to fix the flaws and propel the company into a bright future.
 But this didn’t happen.
 The company kept failing to make their device work, and after some time wasn’t able to keep the story straight.
 The whole thing broke down like a house of cards.

-From the chart perspective, the situation is quite straight forward.
-From 2014, when Holmes’ legal troubles started, she was experiencing a clash between Water Pig year and Earth Snake Dynamic period.
+From the chart perspective, the situation is quite straightforward.
+From 2014, when Holmes’ legal troubles started, she was experiencing a clash between the Water Pig year and the Earth Snake Dynamic period.
 Before that period she had been enjoying support from influential people (POWER Component), for many years.
 Earth Snake clashed that support away, and suddenly she found herself in the middle of a crisis, completely alone.
 The investors started to withdraw their financial support, employees were leaving, and her crucial partner and CEO, Ramesh Balwani, left the company (who was also btw her lover).

 Snake also broke a Wood combination between Rabbit and Pig, affecting her INTELLECT Component, and with it her public recognition and support.

-The million dollar question is if she hadn’t had this clash, would her machine be working and would she have become a highly successful and respected businesswoman?
+The million-dollar question is if she hadn’t had this clash, would her machine be working and would she have become a highly successful and respected businesswoman?
 Hard to say, at this point, we can only speculate about possible outcomes in different scenarios.
 I also often ask myself, how it all works.
 Did this clash stop her from developing a functional product?
 How did this clash influence her team of engineers and developers?
 As a founder of the company Elisabeth was transmitting her energy to all of her employees; therefore her Snake / Pig clash somehow made them all less productive and unable to solve the technical issues which they were facing.

 In any case, it was a tricky situation for anyone involved, and it is a pity that she wasn’t aware of the issue.
 With a bit more transparency towards the public and investors, she could have gained more time which was needed.
 But greed and arrogance took over; she got caught in the spotlight, enjoying the publicity and support from the highest instances, while on the other hand, her project was falling apart.

 Sometimes a person needs to draw a line and realize when it’s time to give up and try something else.
 Elizabeth Holmes didn’t know how to do that.
 Steve Jobs and Thomas Edison were lucky enough that their inventions and products eventually worked, but that luck came from a supportive static and dynamic chart.
-They didn’t have the issue which Elizabeth is facing, and that is the significant difference between them and her.
+They didn’t have the issue that Elizabeth is facing, and that is the significant difference between them and her.

 Also published on Medium.